-- Services through DDA such as employment support services and Personal Care rely on Medicaid eligibility. - It is important to keep to the resource limit (\$2,000) once you receive these services. - The main ways that people are eligible for Medicaid (Classic) which ensures eligibility for DDA services are: - o Receiving SSI - Healthcare for workers with Disabilities (HWD) - By qualifying based on income
+- Services through DDA such as employment support services and Medicaid Personal Care rely on certain medical coverage. - It is important to keep to the resource limit once you receive these services. - The main ways that people are eligible for Medicaid (Classic) which ensures eligibility for DDA services are: - Receiving SSI - Healthcare for workers with Disabilities (HWD) - By qualifying for Institutional Medicaid